paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### On `DisputeCoordinatorMessage::ImportStatements`

 Import statements by validators are processed in `fn handle_import_statements()`.
-The function has got three main responsibilities:
+The function has three main responsibilities:
 * Initiate participation in disputes and sending out of any existing own approval vote in case of a raised dispute.
 * Persist all fresh votes in the database.
 Fresh votes in this context means votes that are not